A mega-association chairman admitted he couldn’t give his medium-size agency members the attention they needed (and grossly paid for).

 Starting a new concept is never smooth.
 I took my hits over the years, going up against old-network tradition.
 Yes, I got laughed at, put down and told this new concept would never succeed.

-I was even told by a mega-association chairman that he couldn’t give his members of medium size agencies the attention they needed (and paid for).
+I was even told by a mega-association chairman that he couldn’t give his members of medium size agency members the attention they needed (and grossly paid for).
 I was aghast!
 As a former ad agency owner, that hurt me, but it inspired me to ‘fight’ for the smaller and medium size shops.
 They’re the ‘real’ agencies working in the trenches, unhindered by corporate rules and red tape.

 It finally came to me that my ‘new-breed’ concept – CEO Stars – was the ‘David’ as in David and Goliath.
 Certainly, nothing gives anyone more motivation to succeed than the David and Goliath fable.
 Agreed?